mongodb/specifications/source/transactions/tests/README.rst

 For each YAML file, for each element in ``tests``:

 #.
+Create a MongoClient and call
+   ``client.admin.runCommand({killAllSessions: []})`` to clean up any open transactions from previous test failures.
+The command will fail with message "operation was interrupted", because it kills its own implicit session.
+Catch the exception and continue.
+#.
 Drop the test collection, using writeConcern "majority".
 #.
 Execute the "create" command to recreate the collection, using writeConcern
    "majority".
 (Creating the collection inside a transaction is prohibited, so create it explicitly.)
 #.
 If the YAML file contains a ``data`` array, insert the documents in ``data``
    into the test collection, using writeConcern "majority".
 #.
-Create a MongoClient ``client``, with Command Monitoring listeners enabled.
+Create a **new** MongoClient ``client``, with Command Monitoring listeners
+   enabled.
 (Using a new MongoClient for each test ensures a fresh session pool that hasn't executed any transactions previously, so the tests can assert actual txnNumbers, starting from 1.)
 Pass this test's ``clientOptions`` if present.
 #.
 Call ``client.startSession`` twice to create ClientSession objects
    ``session0`` and ``session1``, using the test's "sessionOptions" if they are present.
 Save their lsids so they are available after calling